Semantic compression

 a textual document (or a set of documents) by reducing language heterogeneity, while maintaining text semantics.

 As a result, the same ideas can be represented using a smaller set of words.

-In most applications, semantic compression is a lossy compression, that is, increased prolixity does not compensate for the lexical compression, and an original document cannot be reconstructed in a reverse process.
+In most applications, semantic compression is a lossy compression.
+Increased prolixity does not compensate for the lexical compression and an original document cannot be reconstructed in a reverse process.

 By generalization

 Semantic compression is basically achieved in two steps, using frequency dictionaries and semantic network: